pyTooling/pyTooling/doc/DataStructures/Tree.rst

    dir = Node(value="temp", parent=root)
    file = Node(value="test.log", parent=dir)

-   # Get path as string
+   # Convert a path to string
    path = "\".join(file.Path)

 While the tuple returned by :py:attr:`~pyTooling.Tree.Node.Path` can be used in an iteration (e.g. a for-loop), also a